Medically reviewed by Drugs.com. Last updated on May 1, 2023.

 How is skier's thumb treated?

-- Support devices: Support devices include a removable thumb cast, brace, or splint.
+- Support devices include a removable splint, elastic bandage, or thumb cast.
 These are used to decrease or prevent movement of your thumb so it can heal.
 They are also used to prevent further damage to your thumb.
 These devices may be worn for 3 to 6 weeks.
-This may be the only treatment you need if your injury is not severe.

-- Surgery: Surgery is only done if your injury is severe.
-A graft (healthy tissue) may be taken from another area of your body to replace a torn ligament.
-Broken bones will also be fixed during surgery.
+- Surgery may be done if you have a severe injury, such as a completely torn ligament.
+Broken bones will also be fixed during surgery, if needed.
 Wires and screws may be used to hold your bones together while your ligament heals.
 You will need to wear a support device after your surgery.

 - You have numbness or tingling in your thumb or fingers.